macknilan/Cuaderno/Python_&_Django/python_django.md

                         of Python, assuming Python has been upgraded in-place.
   --without-pip         Skips installing or upgrading pip in the virtual
-                        environment (pip is bootstrapped by default)
+                        environment (pip is bootstrapped by default) --prompt PROMPT       Provides an alternative prompt prefix for this environment.
+  --upgrade-deps        Upgrade core dependencies: pip setuptools to the
+                        latest version in PyPI

 Once an environment has been created, you may wish to activate it, e.g. by sourcing an activate script in its bin directory.